bottlerocket-os/bottlerocket/README.md

 With the [default control container](https://github.com/bottlerocket-os/bottlerocket-control-container), you can make [API calls](#api) to configure and manage your Bottlerocket host.
 To do even more, read the next section about the [admin container](#admin-container).
-If you've enabled the admin container, you can access it from the control container like this:
+You can access the admin container from the control container like this:

 ```
-apiclient exec admin bash
+enter-admin-container
 ```

 ### Admin container